linode/docs/docs/websites/lamp/lamp-on-debian-8-jessie.md

  - '[PHP Documentation](http://www.php.net/docs.php)'
 ---

 Setting up a LAMP (Linux, Apache, MySql, PHP) stack on your server will allow for the creation and hosting of websites and web applications.
-This guide will provide set-up and configuration instructions to create a full-featured LAMP Stack on Debian 8 (Jessie).
+This guide shows you how to install a LAMP stack on Debian 8 (Jessie).

 {: .note }
 >